gofractally/psibase/doc/psidk/src/specifications/blockchain/database.md

 A blockchain can be thought of as a shared data layer accessible by its deployed apps.
 Historically, there hasn't been much focus on the underlying database technology used to back each blockchain node.
 However, building apps on a blockchain introduces unique constraints that can be uniquely addressed if the underlying database is developed specifically for this use-case.

+On psibase, the database must allow the blockchain state to branch in real time.
+State branches do not require state duplication, they only require tracking the data that is different between branches, similar to a `git` branch.

-### Data dependencies
+### Development dependencies

 It is often the case that blockchain apps require access to third-party apps and their state in order to function.
 Having a shared data layer between apps is what allows this modularity.
 However, traditional web app tooling does not expect and therefore does not cater to this shared data, which complicates app development.
 If an app is developed that makes synchronous calls to an external smart contract, then testing the app requires also redeploying the external smart contract in the app's test environment.
 This challenge is compounded on psibase networks where modularity exists not only on the backend but also on the client side with the introduction of app [plugins](../app-architecture/plugins.md).

-On psibase, the database must allow the blockchain state to branch in real time.
-State branches do not require state duplication, they only require tracking the data that is different between branches, similar to a `git` branch.
-This enables a developer workflow that can simply branch the entire chain state instantly and work on a test network that includes all apps, state, and plugins with which they could expect to integrate on the production network.
+On psibase, data branching allows infrastructure providers to export a consistent view of the database without shutting it down.
+Developers could be provided a test network that includes all apps, state, and plugins with which they could expect to integrate on the production network.

-### Speculative execution
+### Speculative writes

 It is sometimes the case that a service must perform some modification to its app state to know whether or not the state change is permitted.
-For example, *TODO: document margin-call example*.

 In psibase services, developers may speculatively execute modifications to state and view the resulting state delta, after which the write can either be committed or rolled back.
 This is trivially possible due to data branching because it allows a temporary branch to be created for the speculative execution of the write.